Updated July 19th 2023

 What kind of food goes with Chardonnay?
-This wine guide will help you find the answer.
+Many!
 In order to master Chardonnay food pairing, you need to know the different styles of this popular grape variety.
-This wine guide will help you find the best food parings for four different styles of Chardonnay.
+In this guide you will find the best food parings for different Chardonnay styles.

 Pairing Chardonnay with food is not very difficult.
 It is an excellent food wine that pairs with a wide range of dishes, but it's important to keep in mind that there are different styles in which wine from this grape is made.
 Chardonnay is a diverse grape that can give lean and mineral wines, as well as rich and creamy.
 The most famous sparkling wine - Champagne - is also made with this popular grape variety.
-This wine guide will help you better understand how to pair different styles of Chardonnay with food.
+Keep reading to better understand how to pair four different styles of Chardonnay with food.

 Before we look into what foods pair with Chardonnay, we should understand the different styles of this popular grape.